stefuiii/tp/docs/DeveloperGuide.md

 ### Filtering contacts by tags
 1. Filtering contacts with single tag

-    -  Prerequisites: Multiple contacts in the address book, some with the tag "friends", some without.
+    -  Prerequisites: Multiple contacts in the company book, some with the tag "friends", some without.

     -  Test case: `filter t/friends`<br>
        Expected: Only contacts with the "friends" tag are displayed.
 Status message shows the number of persons listed (e.g., "3 persons listed!").